TerresPerdues/Terresperdues/Temp/NouveauaDND.md

 ==- :video_camera: Streams/Podcasts (e.g. *Critical Role* or *Dimension 20*)
 Streams and podcasts like CR or D20 are popular ways people get introduced to the game.
 However, it is vital to note that their actors are professionals, and Matt Mercer is a master worldbuilder.
 As such, you should not expect yourself, other players, or the DM to roleplay to their standard.

-!!!Take Note: Critical Role content is considered Homebrew here We use a modified version of Blood Hunter.
+!!!
+Take Note: Critical Role content is considered Homebrew here We use a modified version of Blood Hunter.
 For full list of sources, please see [here](cc-rules/) !!!